 Most resume bullet points start with the same words.
 Frankly, the same tired old words hiring managers have heard over and over—to the point where they’ve lost a lot of their meaning and don’t do much to show off your accomplishments, and instead tend to just communicate your job duties.

 So let’s get a little more creative, shall we?
 Next time you update your resume, switch up a few of those common words and phrases with strong, compelling action verbs that will catch hiring managers’ eyes.

-No matter what duty or accomplishment you’re trying to show off, we’ve got just the verb for you.
+No matter what duty or accomplishment you’re trying to show off, we’ve got just the resume action verb for you.
 Check out the list below, and get ready to make your resume way more exciting.

 If you were in charge of a project or initiative from start to finish, skip “led” and instead try: